Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 export function composeDivider(ds: DesignSystem, options?: ComposeOptions<FASTDivider>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeFlipper" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeFlipper" is marked as @public, but its signature references "FlipperStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeFlipper(ds: DesignSystem, options?: ComposeOptions<FASTFlipper, FlipperStatics>): FASTElementDefinition;